velida/stock_performance_overview/README.md

 Data set source: http://www.nasdaq.com/

 ## 3. How to visualize the Shiny application and the presentation
-You can visualize the Shiny application as follows:
+You can visualize the Shiny application by clicking [here]( https://velida.shinyapps.io/StockPerformance/) or by runing the following commands:
-Option 1: Direct link: click [here]( https://velida.shinyapps.io/StockPerformance/)

-Option 2: Run the following commands:

 ```
 library(shiny)